From the top:

 The first Dell PowerEdge R410 runs ESXi.
 The following VMs are hosted with ESXi:

 >Windows 10 Machine.
 Accessible with RDP on my other computers.
-I use a Mac as my daily driver, so this is helpful when computers
+I use a Mac as my daily driver, so this is helpful when a Windows machine is needed.

 >Basic Windows 10 machine running a free program called "IP Watcher".
 This application emails/texts me when my IP changes.
 I do not have a static IP address and if my IP changes, it will cause my offsite Radius (via JumpCloud) to stop working.
 I use Radius for authentication of WiFi devices, so it is important that it keeps working.